akmolina28/last-watch-ai/README.md

 ## Features

+Goals of this project:

 * Platform Independence - everything runs in Docker containers
 * Extensibility - designed to be forked and added to
 * Web-based Interface - desktop and mobile friendly
+* Web API - everything can be managed with http requests
 * 100% locally hosted

 Supported Automations: